 IB – The International Baccalaureate Curriculum

-The IB program requires students to study three highly respected programmes of international education, the PYP (Primary Years Program- KG to Grade 5), MYP (Middle Years Program - Grade 6-10), IBDP (Diploma Program for Grade 11 & 12) while completing the three core subjects: Creativity Activity Service (CAS), Extended Essay and Theory of Knowledge, which emphasis more on personal development of a child.
+The IB program requires students to study three highly respected programmes of international education, the PYP (Primary Years Program- KG to Grade 5), MYP (Middle Years Program – Grade 6-10), IBDP (Diploma Program for Grade 11 and 12) while completing the three core subjects: Creativity Activity Service (CAS), Extended Essay and Theory of Knowledge, which emphasis more on personal development of a child.
 It has no prescribed textbooks and has a lot of freedom in learning.
 Instead of rote learning, the focus is more on holistic education including analytical skills, language, arts, and humanities.

 IGCSE – An English Curriculum